jesuisstan/hangmanTheGame/README.md

 - installed "node.js" (https://nodejs.org/en/download/)

 ### Instruction:
-1. Run the commande "node hangman.js" in console
+1. Run the command "node hangman.js" in console
 2. Follow the instructions on the command line